Esen Topoev

-Esen Tolenovich Topoev (Эсен Толенович Топоев) is a Kyrgyz general and the former Minister of Defense of Kyrgyzstan.
+Esen Tolenovich Topoev (Эсен Толенович Топоев; born 28 February 1952) is a Kyrgyz general and the former Minister of Defense of Kyrgyzstan.

 Career

 Soviet Army service

 He was born on 28 February 1952 in the city of Kyzyl-Kiya.
 He joined the Soviet Army in 1969 and studied at the Tashkent Higher All-Arms Command School before graduating in 1973.
-He was immediately sent to the Hungarian People's Republic where he commander a motorized rifle platoon in the Southern Group of Forces.
+He was immediately sent to the Hungarian People's Republic where he was commander of a motorized rifle platoon in the Southern Group of Forces.
 He was recalled three years later to serve in the North Caucasus Military District in southern Russia as a regimental commander.
 He graduated from the Frunze Military Academy (now the Combined Arms Academy of the Armed Forces of the Russian Federation) in 1985.
 From then on until the fall of the Soviet Union, he served in various units in eastern Russia including a rifle unit in Blagoveshchensk.

 Studies and service in Russia

 In the early and mid 1990s, he was an officer in the Russian Armed Forces during which he also continued his studies.
 From 1992-93, he was the Deputy Commander of the 8th Motor Rifle Division in the Far Eastern Military District.
 He graduated from the Military Academy of the General Staff of the Armed Forces of Russia.